-1. The student completes an Appeal of Grade form provided by the Provost and Vice President for Academic Affairs.
+- 1. The student completes an Appeal of Grade form available on my.htu.edu together with evidence of his/her claim.
 A reasonable justification for review of the grade must be included in the written appeal.
-Notification of the appeal is forwarded to the instructor for review and action.

-- 2. The student arranges a conference with the instructor to obtain criteria for the assessment of the final grade that was assigned.
+Notification of the appeal is forwarded to the instructor for review and action. - 2.
+The student arranges a conference with the instructor to obtain criteria for the assessment of the final grade that was assigned.
 If a student cannot schedule a meeting with the instructor, the student contacts the Department Chair, who will arrange a conference between the student and the instructor.
 Every possible effort should be made to resolve any disagreements at this point. - 3.
 The student's grade may be changed at this step of the appeal procedure by written consent of the instructor if the findings warrant such modification.
-A Change of Grade form must be completed and forwarded to the Registrar's Office. - 4.
+A Change of Grade form must be completed by the instructor and forwarded to the Office of Records and Registration. - 4.
 A student who is not satisfied by the outcome of the appeal to the Department Chair may request that the written appeal be forwarded to the Dean of the College or School. - 5.
 If the Dean is unable to bring resolution to the appeal, the student may appeal to the Provost and Vice President for Academic Affairs. - 6.
 The Provost and Vice President for Academic Affairs will make every effort to resolve the grade conflict issue within a 30-day period.